 Presbyopia, commonly known as farsightedness, usually becomes noticeable sometime after the age of 40 when reading small print such as menus and text messages becomes more difficult.
 Because the onset of presbyopia is gradual, individuals tend to adapt and self-correct by holding objects further away until the blurriness begins to greatly impact daily tasks.

-Unlike some other ocular conditions, leaving presbyopia untreated does not cause more harm to your vision or eye health.
-Without correction, it will likely interfere with day-to-day tasks and have an impact on your professional and personal life, which is when individuals tend to seek treatment for their presbyopia.
+Unlike other ocular conditions, leaving presbyopia untreated does not cause more harm to your vision or eye health.
+Without correction, presbyopia can interfere with day-to-day tasks and have an impact on your life, which is when individuals tend to seek treatment for their condition.

 Some telltale signs of presbyopia include: